Estwald/new_core/README.md

 NOTES:

-- Some flags are disabled prefixing the character underline .
+- Some flags are disabled prefixing the character underline.
 The same thing when you install sm.self or new_core.self.

 - Some functions reboot the system from the XMB: don´t worry XD